In Between (2016 film): Critical response

-Awards and accolades
+Accolades

-The film had its world premiere at the 2016 Toronto International Film Festival where a jury awarded it the NETPAC Award for World or International Asian Film Premiere.
+At the 2016 Toronto International Film Festival, a jury awarded In Between the NETPAC Award for World or International Asian Film Premiere.

-At the 2016 San Sebastian Film Festival, the film won three awards: the Premio EROSKI de la juventud (Eroski Youth Award), the Premio TVE - Otra Mirada (TVE Another Look Award), and the Premio Sebastiane.
+The film won three awards at the 2016 San Sebastian Film Festival: the Premio EROSKI de la juventud (Eroski Youth Award), the Premio TVE - Otra Mirada (TVE Another Look Award), and the Premio Sebastiane.

 At the 2016 Haifa International Film Festival, In Between won the Danny Lerner Award for a Debut Feature Film; additionally, its three principal cast members (Hawa, Jammelieh, and Kanboura) won the Fedeora Award for Artistic Achievement in an Israeli Feature Film.

-At the 2017 Ophir Awards, the film had 12 nominations and won for both Best Actress (Shaden Kanboura) and Best Supporting Actress (Mouna Hawa).
+At the 2017 Ophir Awards, the film received 12 nominations and won for both Best Actress (Shaden Kanboura) and Best Supporting Actress (Mouna Hawa).